codemagic-ci-cd/cli-tools/docs/google-play/tracks/promote-release.md

 ##### `--version-code-filter=PROMOTE_VERSION_CODE`

-Promote only release from source track that contains specified version code
+Promote only a source track release that contains the specified version code
 ##### `--release-status-filter=statusUnspecified | draft | inProgress | halted | completed`

-Promote only release from source track with specified status
+Promote only a source track release with the specified status
 ##### `--json, -j`